 KAL’s work for The Sun and The Economist has appeared in more than 100 publications worldwide, including Le Monde, Der Spiegel, Pravda, Krokodil, Daily Yomiuri, The Australian, The International Herald Tribune, The New York Times, Time, Newsweek, U.S. News and World Report, and The Washington Post.
 His cartoons are distributed worldwide by Cartoonarts International and the New York Times Syndicate.

-Kevin has won many awards for his work including the 2018 and 2002 Berryman award presented by the National Press Foundation, the 2015 Herblock Prize, prize finalist for the 2015 Pulitzer in Editorial Cartooning, 2014 Grand Prix for Cartoon of the Year in Europe as presented by Press Cartoon Europe, The 1999, 2002, 2005 and 2014 Thomas Nast Award presented by the Overseas Press Club of America, 2005 Nast Prize as presented by The town of Landau, Germany, the 2004 “Gillray Goblet” for Cartoon of the year as presented by the Political Cartoon Society of Great Britain , the 1996 Grafica Internazionale Award at the International Festival of Satire in Pisa, Italy, the 1990 award for Best Editorial Cartoon at the Witty World International Cartoon Festival in Budapest, Hungary and the 1982 Feature Cartoonist of the Year Award as presented by the Cartoonist Club Of Great Britain.
+Kevin has won many awards for his work including the 2018 and 2002 Berryman award presented by the National Press Foundation, the 2015 Herblock Prize, prize finalist for the 2015 Pulitzer in Editorial Cartooning, 2019 Rex Babin Award for Excellence in US local cartooning, 2014 Grand Prix for Cartoon of the Year in Europe as presented by Press Cartoon Europe, The 1999, 2002, 2005 and 2014 Thomas Nast Award presented by the Overseas Press Club of America, 2005 Nast Prize as presented by The town of Landau, Germany, the 2004 “Gillray Goblet” for Cartoon of the year as presented by the Political Cartoon Society of Great Britain , the 1996 Grafica Internazionale Award at the International Festival of Satire in Pisa, Italy, the 1990 award for Best Editorial Cartoon at the Witty World International Cartoon Festival in Budapest, Hungary and the 1982 Feature Cartoonist of the Year Award as presented by the Cartoonist Club Of Great Britain.

 In 2013, He published a major retrospective collection of his Economist drawings entitled Daggers Drawn: 35 Years of Kal Cartoons in The Economist.
 An earlier collection of his Economist work, Drawn from The Economist was printed in 1988.
 Four collections of his Baltimore Sun cartoons have been published: KALtoons (1992), KAL Draws a Crowd (1996) and KAL Draws the Line (2000), and KAL Draws Criticism (2006).